shipperhq/shipperhq.github.io/dev-shipperhq/docs/insights/quickstart.md

 | [`address`](https://dev.shipperhq.com/insights-service/#definition-Address) | The following address elements must be supported: <ul><li>`company`</li><li>`street`</li><li>`street2`</li><li>`city`</li><li>`region`</li><li>`zipcode`</li><li>`country`</li></ul> |

 #### Error Handling
-The ShipperHQ Rates API may return errors in an [`error`](https://dev.shipperhq.com/insights-service/#definition-Error) object in several cases:
+The ShipperHQ Insights API may return errors in in several cases:
-- If ShipperHQ encounters a general error processing a request (e.g. credentials issues, malformed request, etc.) an [error message](faq#what-are-possible-error-codes-and-messages) will be returned indicating the type of error encountered.
+- If ShipperHQ encounters a general error processing a request (e.g. credentials issues, malformed request, etc.) an [error message](faq.md#what-are-possible-error-codes-and-messages) will be returned indicating the type of error encountered.
 In this case, your integration should appropriately display a user-friendly message.
 The values of the `errorCode` and `internalErrorMessage` are not intended to be displayed to end-users but are useful to log for troubleshooting.
-- If a specific Carrier or service is unavailable, ShipperHQ will return an [`error`](https://dev.shipperhq.com/insights-service/#definition-Error) within the [`carrier`](https://dev.shipperhq.com/insights-service/#definition-Carrier).
-This type of error may indicate that ShipperHQ was unable to return options for this carrier due to a problem (e.g. carrier API timeout), that the ShipperHQ configuration was intentionally set to prevent this carrier from returning any options, or configured to intentionally prevent this carrier from returning specific options for this order.
-These [`error`](https://dev.shipperhq.com/insights-service/#definition-Error) objects will include an `errorCode` and `internalErrorMessage` which should not be displayed to the end user but may also include an `externalErrorMessage` which may be displayed to the end user.
-Your integration should support displaying these messages.
+- If no shipment information can be found for the given [`OrderNumber`](https://dev.shipperhq.com/insights-service/#operation-vieworder-Queries)

-See the [Errors](#errors) section of this doc for further details and for possible error codes and messages see the [Insights API FAQ](faq#what-are-possible-error-codes-and-messages).
+See the [Errors](#errors) section of this doc for further details and for possible error codes and messages see the [Insights API FAQ](faq.md#what-are-possible-error-codes-and-messages).

 ### Additional Guidance

 While the [Insights API Reference](https://dev.shipperhq.com/insights-service/) contains all available fields, not all possible attributes are described in the current version of this guide.
 Some less-common attributes are not yet described.
-Contact [dev support](/contact) if you need assistance with any specific scenario or for additional guidance on best practices for your specific use case.
+Contact [Dev Support](/contact) if you need assistance with any specific scenario or for additional guidance on best practices for your specific use case.

 ## Testing
 To test the Insights API you will need to already have either: